 - In Greek Mythology, Iris was the goddess of the rainbow and messenger of the gods.
 Even when Hermes took up the messenger role, she never gave it up; gods sent both of them.

-- Dungeons & Dragons has a long history with powerful rainbow spells.
+- The game has a long history with powerful rainbow spells.
 The weaker effects can blind or otherwise temporarily disable enemies, while the more powerful versions, the "prismatic" spells, have a separate effect for every color of the rainbow, ranging from very high damage (of three different elements) to instant death, being turned to stone, or being banished to another dimension.
 As every effect has to be resisted separately, this resulted in these spells being difficult to bypass and resist.
+3.5 Edition has the Initiate of the Seven Veils, a set of magical prismatic veils and more rainbow spells.
+Also, the most powerful wizard isn't some battlemage throwing around fireballs - it's Rainbow Brite.
+This causes massive confusion amongst newbies, who expect the flashy fireballs to be more powerful than shooting rainbows, when the reverse is invariably true - the strongest first level spell is generally agreed to be Color Spray (which shoots a rainbow of colors out to blind and stun enemies).

 - Warhammer 40,000 -Back at the very start of Warhammer 40k with Rogue Trader, there was a Space Marine chapter listed called the Rainbow Warriors.